 - Small milk cookies (optional)

 There are two ways you can prepare the beans.
 The most traditional way is to soak the beans in water overnight.
 Next morning wash and discard the water.
-Cook in a heavy bottom pot at medium high heat with plenty of water until they are soft and tender.
+Cook in a heavy bottom pot at medium-high heat with plenty of water until they are soft and tender.
 Add water if they start to dry while cooking.

 Since I’m not that patient, I prefer to use a pressure cooker.
 It only takes about 20 to 25 minutes to soften your beans (depending on your pressure cooker).

 Once the beans as softened, let them sit until cooled.
 Put half the bean water and the beans through a blender until liquefied.
 Strain the liquid through a large strainer and discard the bean remains.
-Some like to save a bit of the remains to add into the beans later.
+Some like to save a bit of the remain to add into the beans later.
 I prefer mine smooth so I omit this.

 Put the beans strained liquid, butter, coconut milk, evaporated milk, and sweetened condensed milk into the pot and bring to a boil.
 Once it begins to boil add the rest of your ingredients at medium heat for at least 10 minutes.
 Bring down to a simmer and stir regularly to avoid it sticking to the bottom of the pot.
 Cook until the liquid has been reduced by ¾ or half of its original volume, depending on how thick you like it.
-Let if cool and serve.
+Let it cool and serve.